QuestPDF/QuestPDF-Documentation/getting-started.md

 ## Data source layer

-Once models are defined, you need to create a data source class which connects to the persistency layer, prepares and converts data.
+Once models are defined, you need to create a data source class which connects to the persistence layer, prepares and converts data.
 Although this layer has no limitations and you have full control over its implementation, there are several patterns and practices worth to follow.

 Firstly, in the data source class, you can define all necessary business logic.
 Simple operations can be placed inside the template layer (discussed in the next chapter) but more complex calculations should be kept here or inappropriate services.
 This way you prevent business logic leakage from your domains.